Undocumented Students Thrive at Northeastern

 GETTING HELP: CAMPUS RESOURCES

 Northeastern provides comprehensive academic and co-curricular programs and services to all of our students.
 But, how do you know who to go to with a particular issue or problem?
-Since the spring of 2013, NEIU faculty and staff have been offered trainings to become undocumented student allies.
+Since the spring of 2013, Northeastern faculty and staff have been offered trainings to become undocumented student allies.
 Allies are informed and ready to address your questions and concerns.
 Look for the open door logo displayed in ally offices.
 If you ever need an advocate to help you navigate University offices or programs, or who can listen to things you do not feel comfortable sharing with just anyone, contact the Undocumented Student Resources director to schedule and appointment at undocuresources@neiu.edu.

 GETTING HELP: COMMUNITY RESOURCES